 The 2009 season was business as usual for Matre.
 He appeared in 16 games for the Lions registering 13 saves which was good for the top spot in Division III that year.
 He lowered his already outstanding ERA to 0.41, again only allowing 4 earned runs on only 10 hits.
 He was again outstanding with his command in 09 striking out 32 opposing hitters while only walking 4.

 Steve was robbed of his senior baseball season due to Tommy John surgery.
-But was still drafted that spring by the Los Angeles Dodgers in the 39thround of the professional baseball draft.
+Despite that he was still drafted that spring by the Los Angeles Dodgers in the 39thround of the professional baseball draft.
 He would go on to spend three seasons in the Dodgers organization before arm injuries would end his professional career.

 He was honored as the 2008 MVP of the Heartland Collegiate Athletic Conference, an honor that is not normally bestowed upon a closer.
 Matre was a two-time All-HCAC first team selection, and a 2008 D3baseball.com 1stteam All-America selection.
 Matre left the mount as the career leader in earned run average, appearances and saves.
 His 32 career saves were good for third in DIII history when his career was over, a number which still stands among the top-ten.
 His career linescore is 59 appearances, 91.0 innings pitched, 32 saves, 110 Strikeouts, 51 hits allowed, 13 earned runs surrendered and a 1.29 ERA.